With life back to it's usual hectic pace, fitting exercise into your routine isn't always an easy task.

 If you’re feeling down in the dumps, here’s a few endorphin boosting workouts that will leave you feeling fitter, healthier and happier during these challenging times…

-If the reality of lockdown is getting you down and the constant stream of negative news has left you feeling anxious, a good old boogie could be the answer.
+If the constant stream of negative news has left you feeling anxious, a good old boogie could be the answer.
 Like other forms of exercise, dancing releases feel-good, stress-reducing neurochemicals, but the concentration required to follow the moves also fully engages the brain and helps you switch off from outside stressors.
 Sha’Bam by Les Mills is the insanely addictive dance fitness class that never feels like a chore.
 Set to a party playlist, this full body workout is sure to get your heart pumping and boost your mood!